aynuod/carsBackend/README.md

 You should see `backend`, `postgres`, `frontend`, `prometheus`, and `grafana` running.

+Sure!
+Here’s the updated section with your request about consulting Prometheus' state through **Status > Targets**, as well as a placeholder for your example image:

+---

 ## Monitoring with Spring Boot Actuator, Prometheus, and Grafana

 ### 1. Spring Boot Actuator